-Here is how to name City of Hope:
+Here is how to include City of Hope:

 Many of us have life insurance policies that have long since served their purpose.
 Perhaps you purchased a policy to make sure your children’s tuition needs were accounted for.
 But now the kids are on their own and doing well.
 Or perhaps you have a policy your parents purchased for you years ago.
 These policies can make a wonderful gift to City of Hope.